AgrDataSci/documentation/docs/02-planning/Checklist.md

 ## Tricot Trial Checklist

-The following table can be used as a checklist while planning a tricot experiment.
+The following table can be used as a checklist while planning a tricot experiment.(add pdf link)

 | ✔ | Step            | Task             | Key Actions                                                                                           | Responsible             |